Blenheim Palace in film and media: Film

+Television

 Architectural historian Dan Cruickshank selected the Palace as one of his four choices for the 2002 BBC television documentary series Britain's Best Buildings.
+In fiction, Inspector Morse used the Marlborough Maze and the Great Court featured in the American series The Royals.
+More recently the palace has featured in The Diplomat, Bridgerton, Season 3 and the spinoff Queen Charlotte: A Bridgerton Story.
+A Walkers advert featuring David Beckham, Victoria Beckham and Gary Lineker was filmed at the estate.

 Blenheim in art

 The British painter John Piper (1903–1992) was commissioned to paint scenes in the grounds of the palace during the 1980s.
 In 2012, an exhibition of the artist's work entitled John Piper at Blenheim Palace was held in a room at the palace to commemorate the 20th anniversary of Piper's death.

+The Blenheim Art Foundation hosts large-scale art exhibitions at the palace.